My Graphic Design Story

 I studied Fine Art Illustration and Women’s Studies at the University of Connecticut for two years before moving to Madison.
 Shortly after I arrived, a friend asked me to make a poster for his company and I fell in love with type and design.
 After a few years of working in Photoshop (eeek!), I decided to get serious.
 I went to Madison College and got myself a degree in Graphic Design & Illustration.
 I also picked up the Web Certificate, which means I’m skilled in HTML and CSS, too.
 Best.
 Decision.
 Ever.

 Since then, I’ve designed the user experience and user interface for all sorts of sites and worked on branding, illustration, and print projects.
-I also do pro bono work for Mayan Families, a cause that’s near and dear to my heart and family history.
 I’m passionate about social justice, diversity, and urban agriculture, and I love to work with like-minded people.

 What do you do besides graphic design?